About the Project

 Remarkable Presence is an immersive art installation and AR experience that includes thousands of small, paper suitcases, representing the total number of COVID-19 related deaths in Arizona.

-As of July 2022, nearly 31,000 people in Arizona have died of COVID-19.
+As of January 2023, over 32,500 people in Arizona have died of COVID-19.
 They were people with family and friends, children, pets.
 People who mentored others and changed lives.
 They are gone, and all of their belongings and memories are left with the people involved in their lives.

 During the COVID pandemic, my own sister was dying of cancer.
 I began going through her belongings with her while she was still alive and then again after she died.
 There were objects, mementos, projects half-done and work from the past, tucked away in boxes and suitcases.
 All of these things she kept were now mine to decide on what to keep, give to other friends, donate, recycle or put in the trash.
 They would become someone else’s things to go through again in the future.
 I imagined all of the things my sister owned and had ever created being packed tightly into a suitcase and then bursting out of it when opened.